cspiregaming/documents/bylaws.md

 ---

 **Article I: Purpose**
-The purpose of these bylaws is to establish a fair and transparent process for the nomination, election, and exit of the leadership position within the C Spire Gaming Club.
+The purpose of these bylaws is to establish a fair and transparent process for the selection, confirmation, and exit of the Officer leadership position within the C Spire Gaming Club.
 These guidelines are intended to ensure that the leadership reflects the interests and goals of the club’s members.

 ---